sliverc/rbtree/README.rst

 rb_bind_impl_m(context, type)
    Bind the rbtree function implementations for *type* to *context*.
 Usually used in a c-file.
-The variant uses the standard rb_*_m traits.
+This variant uses the standard rb_*_m traits.

 rb_bind_impl_cx_m(context, type)
    Bind the rbtree function implementations for *type* to *context*.
 Usually used in a c-file.
-The variant uses cx##_*_m traits, which means you have to define them.
+This variant uses cx##_*_m traits, which means you have to define them.

 rb_safe_value_cmp_m(x, y)
-   Basis for safe value comparators. *x* and *y* are comparable values of the some type.
+   Basis for safe value comparators. *x* and *y* are comparable values of the same type.

 Then the following functions will be available.